crisbee/IntroToDataPowerOnDockerLab/README.md

 2 directories, 2 files
 ````

-> Note: If you don't have tree installed and don't want to install it on your machine, don't worry.
-Not using the tree command will not affect the rest of this lab.
-It is only a nice visual.
-You could also explore the files with the ls command.

-Now lets move into the config directory and take a look at the .cfg files in it.
-We will search the auto-startup.cfg file for the test "My" so that we will be shown the exact lines that reference the "MyNewWebServiceProxy" and "MyNewAppDomain" we created.
+Now move into the config directory and take a look at the .cfg files in it.
+You will search the auto-startup.cfg file for the text "My" so that we will be shown the exact lines that reference the "MyNewWebServiceProxy" and "MyNewAppDomain" we created.

 ````console
 cd  ~/IntroToDataPowerOnDockerLab/mydp/config